Lang Jeffries: Personal life

-Jeffries married to Rhonda Fleming at The Little Church of the West in Las Vegas in April 1960.
+Jeffries married Rhonda Fleming at The Little Church of the West in Las Vegas in April 1960.
 They divorced in January 1962.

 On August 13, 1966, while living in Rome, Jeffries married Gail Harris, the mother of John Paul Getty III.
-Brett Halsey was the best man and Heidi Bruehl was the maid of honor.
-Jeffries and Harris later divorced, and Jeffries went into real estate and boat business in the US.
+Actor Brett Halsey was the best man and his then-wife, German actress Heidi Bruehl, was the maid of honor.
+Jeffries and Harris later divorced, and Jeffries went into real estate and boat sales in the US.

 Jeffries died on February 12, 1987, in Huntington Beach, California, after a bout with cancer.
 He was survived by his third wife, mother, and brother.